depeperwinkel

 Sansho powder - Sanshō no kona

-It is now a prominent spice, even one of the few spices in Japanese cuisine.
+It is now a prominent spice, even one of the few spices used in Japanese cuisine.
 The unripe green berries are called sanshō-no-mi.
-These are sharper and more aromatic than the red sansho.
-The first green sanshō's appear on the market from May, the red in October.
-Sansho powder is therefore made in the summer months.
+These are sharper and more aromatic than red sanshō.
+The first green sanshō appear on the market starting in May, the red ones in October.
+Sansho powder is therefore made during the summer months.

-One of the first preparations with sanshō ever is described in the Okusa cookbook from the 15th century.
-An eel dish, sprinkled with very finely ground sanshō.
-Eel in Japan would always be prepared with sanshō or in extreme cases with shichimi tõgarashi (seven-spice powder).
+One of the first preparations using sanshō is described in the 15th-century Okusa cookbook.
+It's an eel dish, sprinkled with very finely ground sanshō.
+Since then, eel in Japan has always been prepared with sanshō, or in extreme cases, with shichimi tõgarashi (seven-spice powder).

 The unique sharpness experience of sanshol